Euclid, Ohio: History

 The City of Euclid was originally a part of Euclid Township, first mapped in 1796 and named for Euclid of Alexandria, the ancient Greek mathematician.
 The first sparse settlement in the township began in 1798, with major settlement beginning in the spring of 1804.
-The first settlers in what is now the City of Euclid were Joseph Burke, David Dille and William Coleman, and their families.
+The first settlers in what is now the City of Euclid were Joseph and Chloe Burke, David and Mary Dille and William and Jamima Coleman, and their children.
 Following the Civil War the lake plain of Euclid Township was known for numerous excellent vineyards.
 Euclid Village incorporated out of the northeast portion of the township in 1903.
 It developed as an industrial center in the early 20th century, and became a city in 1930.

+Euclid is the city where Charles F. Brush created the Arc Lamp in 1876.
+The cordless telephone was invented in Euclid by George Sweigert in 1969.